 2. What is HEVC and why does Windows need a codec for it?

-HEVC (High-Efficiency Video Coding) is a modern video compression standard used by iPhones to reduce file size while maintaining high quality.
+HEVC (High-Efficiency Video Coding) is a modern video compression standard used by iPhones to reduce file size while maintaining high quality, helping conserve storage space on your device or hard drive.
 Windows does not support HEVC by default, so an additional codec or compatible viewer is required to decode and play such videos.

 3. Why does Windows request a codec for one .MOV file but not for another from the same iPhone?